ChristopherDBerry/ChristopherDBerry/README.md

 I'm Chris from England, currently living in France raising tomatoes 🍅 and chickens 🐔.

-I do full stack development, with a passing for web accessibility.
+I do full stack development, with a passion for web accessibility.
 Some of my main skills are

 - Python (Django, Flask, FastAPI)
 - Node.js